Ioan Lewis: Career

 Lewis was not appreciated by the Somali President Siyad Barre (1969–1990), so he and his team were prevented from conducting a planned refugee survey in Somalia on behalf of the UNHCR.

+His work was sometimes criticised by other Somali studies scholars as informed by a colonialist and patriarchal approach.
+Despite this, many aspects of Lewis' analysis of Somali society have remained prevalent in Somali studies from the 1960s until today.

-He died on 14th March 2014 and was buried on the eastern side of Highgate Cemetery.
+He died on 14 March 2014 and was buried on the eastern side of Highgate Cemetery.